 10. Hallucinogen addiction

-According to a 2022 review by Schlag et al., titled “Adverse effects of psychedelics: From anecdotes and misinformation to systematic science,” the potential negative psychological side effects of hallucinogens, include anxiety attacks, paranoia, and, in rare instances, chronic mental illnesses like Hallucinogen Persisting Perception Disorder (HPPD), a condition causing users to have flashbacks and visual abnormalities long after the drug’s effects have worn off.
+According to a 2022 review by Schlag et al., titled “Adverse effects of psychedelics: From anecdotes and misinformation to systematic science,” the potential negative psychological side effects of hallucinogens include anxiety attacks, paranoia and in rare instances, chronic mental illnesses like Hallucinogen Persisting Perception Disorder (HPPD), a condition causing users to have flashbacks and visual abnormalities long after the drug’s effects have worn off.

-Causes of hallucinogen addiction include genetic predispositions, differences in brain chemistry, environmental influences, lack of healthy coping mechanisms, underlying mental health conditions, and cultural attitudes towards drug use.
+Causes of hallucinogen addiction include genetic predispositions, differences in brain chemistry, environmental influences, lack of healthy coping mechanisms, underlying mental health conditions and cultural attitudes towards drug use.

-Treatments for hallucinogen addiction are medication-assisted treatment (MAT), behavioral therapies, and support groups.
+Treatments for hallucinogen addiction are medication-assisted treatment (MAT), behavioral therapies and support groups.

 Specialized treatment centers for individuals addicted to hallucinogens play a significant role in addressing the chemical dependency.
 People in such facilities receive personalized plans designed to end hallucinogen use and restore control over life.